 - monetary policy setting 2% inflation as a medium to long term policy target in support of "price stability" resulting in a currency depreciation of over 18% each decade

-The Production, Accessibility & Consumption Model considers productivity, expressed in terms of competitive unit pricing, to be the motor of economic growth and this perspective emphasizes the importance of supply side decision-making at the level of each economic unit.
+The Production, Accessibility & Consumption Model considers productivity, expressed in terms of physical productivity and competitive unit pricing, to be the motor of economic growth.
+This perspective emphasizes the importance of supply side decision-making at the level of each economic unit.
 The decision analysis used to select unit prices relates to how to improve productivity by taking into account the relative prices of inputs and the estimated price elasticity of consumption (pEc).
 The pEc is the degree by which consumption increases with unit price reductions.
 Therefore management needs to establish prices that gain the best compensatory corporate revenue.
-It should be noted that this implies a different decision analysis with respect to the classical theory concerning resource allocations and the marginal distribution of incomes because of the additional consideration of the dynamics introduced by pEc.
+It should be noted that this implies a different decision analysis with respect to the classical theory concerning resource allocations and the marginal distribution of incomes.
+This is because of the additional considerations that are required with respect to the dynamics introduced by pEc.
 Under this regime companies are no longer "price-takers" but operate as "price-setters".
-This complicates decision-making because more extensive information is required upon which to base decisions, however, the attainment of a more efficient allocation of resources is the basic outcome.
+This complicates decision-making because more extensive information is required upon which to base decisions.
+However, the attainment of a more efficient allocation of resources is the basic outcome.

 If one is primarily concerned with economic growth in real terms it is essential that policy encourages innovation and the production of new products or at least better quality products associated with lower unit prices.
 This is only feasible if productivity is increased.
 The PAC Model is based on this concept in that if production of a new product or service occurs then consumption will increase if the product or service is accessible from the standpoint of each of the following three attributes: